ukalender/pj18-ukalender/index.md

 # The Progress Journal

+## Player Profiling in Football (Python)
+I applied k-means cluster algorithm to the football event data which consist of all actions performed with ball at player level.
+It is observed that there are 4 different forward clusters who have different playing style.
+[Click here](Player_Profiling_in_Football.html) to review the analysis.

 ## Football Data Analysis (Python)
 You can reach my introductory analysis of football events data from 5 biggest European leagues by [clicking there](Football Data Analysis.html).
 I used pandas, numpy and matplotlib.pyplot packages through analysis.